numbnet/icesoft/projects/seam-component-showcase/trunk/seam-comp-showcase/README.txt

 doesn't require an ejb3 container and still uses Seam annotations and contexts.

 ****NEAT THINGS IN THIS VERSION*****
-The new outputResource component is now included. include component binding example in dataPaginator example, the navigation is in conversation scope, so users can do multiple windows of the application in the same session (concurrent dom views).
+1.7.2 version:- The new outputResource component is now included.
+1.7.1 version:- include component binding example in dataPaginator example, the navigation is in conversation scope, so users can do multiple windows of the application in the same session (concurrent dom views).
 Note though that all pages are not bookmarkable.
 If it has page scope, a page refresh will probably set you back to original view of the application.
 The conversationally scoped views will hold their view.
 This application could be changed easily to have the key to the MResources table (which holds all the links to info for each of the components) could be the page paramter, but since pages are not always required to be bookmarkable, that has been left off.
 This same table could also be used to load the documentation (in tabs similar to older version, etc).

 This app can be deployed in JBoss AS 4.x, WebLogic, Glassfish and Tomcat without the EJB3 container.
 Note that the j2ee AS have asynch issues with the Seam2.0.0.GA since the jsf-1.2 implementation is used.